GeowazM/Remote_Sensing_in_QGIS/README.md

 # Remote Sensing in QGIS
-A course to present the Semi-Automatic Classification Plugin in QGIS
+An introductio to work with the **Semi-Automatic Classification Plugin** in QGIS

 #### Technical requirments